One dead, several injured after car hits pedestrians in NYC’s Times Square

 - Man taken into custody: CBS

-A man drove the wrong way up a Times Square street at lunchtime Thursday and plowed into pedestrians on the sidewalk, killing one and injuring about 20 others, a law enforcement official said.
+A man who appeared intoxicated drove his car the wrong way up a Times Square street Thursday and plowed into pedestrians on the sidewalk, killing one and injuring about 20 others, authorities and witnesses said.
+The driver was taken into custody and being tested for alcohol.

-Witnesses told police the driver appeared intoxicated, and he was taken into custody.
-The 26-year-old man has a history of driving while intoxicated, the law enforcement official told The Associated Press.
+Pandemonium erupted when the vehicle barrelled through the prime tourist location and came to rest with two of its wheels in the air.
+The car leaned on a lamppost and steel barriers intended to block vehicles from getting onto the sidewalk.

-The official spoke on condition of anonymity because the investigation was ongoing.
+The crash happened at midday on a hot, clear day that brought large crowds of people into the streets to enjoy the good weather.
+Video posted online showed steam or smoke pouring from the car for a few moments after it stopped moving.

 Police do not suspect a link to terrorism, but the bomb squad has responded as a precaution to check the vehicle.